By using this site, you agree to the Privacy Policy and Terms of Use.

 Q4: Are there any physical reasons behind this?

-A4: Yes, sometimes a child might have a mild sensitivity or difference in oral temperature sensation.
-For instance, if their mouth is dry or they recently drank something cold, their perception of “hot” might temporarily shift to “cold.”
+Yes, sometimes a child might have a mild sensitivity or difference in oral temperature sensation.
+Factors like having a dry mouth, recently consuming a cold drink, or even the speed of saliva production can temporarily shift their perception of heat.

 Q5: How can I ensure my child’s lunch stays warm enough?